robmarkcole/HASS-Deepstack-object/README.md

 sudo docker run -e VISION-DETECTION=True -v localstorage:/datastore -p 5000:5000 deepquestai/deepstack
 ```

-The `deepstack_object` component adds an `image_processing` entity where the state of the entity is the total number of objects that are found in the camera image.
-Alternatively a `target` object can be configured, in which case the state is the total number of target objects detected.
+The `deepstack_object` component adds an `image_processing` entity where the state of the entity is the total number of `target` objects that are found in the camera image.
 The class and number objects of each class is listed in the entity attributes.

 Add to your Home-Assistant config:
 ```yaml